 - Speed is key for generating profits from your WooCommerce site.
 The faster the loading time, the better the user experience and the happier customers, which in its turn leads to better SEO and sales results.
 If your performance is poor, Google won’t like it, and consequently, your website will lose its chances to appear on the first page.

 - Online shoppers have a shorter attention span.
 Thus, you need to make your eCommerce site as fast as possible, otherwise, you will find yourself losing your customers.
 It is estimated that sites that take longer than 3 seconds to load are most probably abandoned by the shoppers.
 If it takes longer than 3 seconds to load 40% of the shoppers will leave the site and go on to seek faster shops.
+Proper eCommerce hosting can speed up your website.

 Measuring WooCommerce Site Speed